IPS-Eye-White

 There is a place for commentaries.

-But there is no question that one can learn a great deal from other people if you judge everything they say or write by the Scriptures.
-For example, if one ignores their Calvinistic bent some of the writers of Bible.org have brought up aspects I never thought of.
-I have even stumbled across gems in the most unlikely of places.
+Having said that, there is no question that one can learn a great deal from other people if you judge everything they say or write by the Scriptures and never consider a few out of context verses as ‘proof’.
+See Context is CRUCIAL.
+I have often had to completely ignore the Calvinistic bent of otherwise good authors and have even even stumbled across insightful gems in the most unlikely of places.

 Some of the older commentators can be challenging to read.
 In fact, if Matthew Henry doesn't actually put me to sleep, my eyes begin to glaze over in the first few minutes.
 The problem is that at the time Henry lived, people tended to use 86 words when 8 would have done very well.
 His contemporaries might have been used to that style of writing - I certainly am not.